-What test kits do I need for a reef tank?
+What reef tank test kits do I need?

-One of the best investments you’ll ever make in reefkeeping is in test kits.
+One of the best investments you’ll ever make in coral keeping is in reef tank test kits.

 Before you start reefkeeping

 Saltwater test kits are calibrated for tropical marine aquaria, so the first thing you need in your newly set up reef tank is saltwater of the right temperature and salinity.
 Use reef salt, RO water, a thermometer and a refractometer to make sure that the water is a constant 25C and 1.025 specific gravity (s.g.)

 When you first set up a saltwater aquarium its actually all about the fish, the Nitrogen Cycle, and getting a colony of beneficial bacteria started to convert fish waste into less harmful substances.
 For this, you will need an Ammonia test kit, a Nitrite and a Nitrate.
 Unlike freshwater, pH level is less important at this stage as newly made up seawater with the correct salinity always has a pH of around 8.

 Use those three test kits several times per week until ammonia is consistently zero, nitrite is consistently zero, and nitrate is starting to rise gradually, over time.
 At that point, your biological filter is in place and the tank is mature.

 Preparing saltwater aquariums for corals

 When we want to put corals into the tank (after cycling,) we then need to test for different parameters.
 Use the Nitrate test kit to ensure Nitrate is at or below 10ppm, but also use a Phosphate test kit to make sure that the Phosphate level is at 0.5ppm or below.
 The lower the better.
 If Phosphate is high, use a Phosphate remover to bring it down.
 These two nutrients should always be kept in check if you want to run a successful reef tank.
 Don't use tap water with a reef tank because of the high phosphate levels.